jontyrudman/voltage-glitch-nrf52-cc254x-paper/notes/demo.md

 ## Glitching the CC2541

 I haven't managed to glitch the Texas Instruments CC2541, but I've learned a lot along the way and this section covers my methods.
-In many respects, I've followed many of the key methods outlined in the work linked on this slide.
+In many respects, I've followed many of the key methods outlined in the work linked on this slide:
-Specifically, bootloader analysis---there is no default bootloader in the flash as far as I can tell---using simple power analysis to look for critical sections---areas to glitch---and differential power analysis to look deeper into potential critical sections for more differences between CRP enabled and CRP disabled CPU activity.
+Bootloader analysis---there is no default bootloader in the flash as far as I can tell---using simple power analysis to look for critical sections---areas to glitch---and differential power analysis to look deeper into potential critical sections for more differences between CRP enabled and CRP disabled CPU activity.

 ### Observations

-After connecting everything, the first thing I did was use the oscilloscope to monitor the behaviour of the CC Debugger and the CC2541 during various tasks, such as setting the debug lock bit and reading the info page from the CC2541.
+After connecting everything, the first thing I did was use an oscilloscope to monitor the behaviour of the CC Debugger and the CC2541 during various tasks, such as setting the debug lock bit and reading the info page from the CC2541.
 Looking at the CPU voltage trace, I then identified potential critical sections to glitch.

 Those sections were: